AntonLosaria/CPE311/README.md

 Regarding other details, I am quite laid-back but when it comes it school work sometimes I am quite strict with myself and other times laid-back as well.
 It usually depends on what kind of activity it is.

-I am around 23 and I stopped taking education for quite a while due to the quarantine, it wasn't my cup of tea to always be at home for education at that time.
-I needed to be outside at least sometimes for me to be in the headspace for learning.